Almonds and Olivez

 Calcium Spirulan was found to be effective against several viruses such as herpes simplex type 1, measles, mumps, influenza A and HIV-1.
 The Calcium Spirulan was said to prevent the virus from penetrating the cells of the body (Hayashi et. al. 1996).
 Calcium Spirulan was also found to be more effective against HIV-1 and herpes simplex type-1 than the more commonly used anti-viral – dextran sulfate (Hayashi et. al. 1996).
 As such, the researchers concluded that calcium spirulan could be considered an alternative anti-HIV therapeutic drug (Hayashi et. al. 1996).

 Another report by (Teas J et. al. 2004) which was a paper that came from those same studies in Japan, denoted that the regular consumption of algae may be able to prevent the replication of HIV.
-As such, countries and groups which consume algae foods had low rates of HIV infections, even in Africa, where it is said that the highest rates of this type of infection are found (Teas J et. al. 2004).
+As such, countries and groups which consume algae foods have low rates of HIV infections, even in Africa, where it is said that the highest rates of this type of infection are found (Teas J et. al. 2004).

 Spirulina and Cardiovascular Health

-In a double-blinded randomized trial conducted in Korea by (Park et. al. 2008), it was found that spirulina may be able to reduce one’s cholesterol.
+In a double-blinded randomized trial conducted in Korea by Park et. al. (2008), it was found that spirulina may be able to reduce one’s cholesterol.
 This study was conducted with seventy-eight (78) elderly men and women between the ages of sixty (60) to eighty-seven (87) years, it was found that spirulina consumption lowers the cholesterol levels of the participants when compared to the placebo group as well as increased important markers of the immunity and the body’s antioxidant capacity.
 The research also found that spirulina could potentially positively impact the lipid profiles in healthy, elderly males and females.
 As such, the researchers concluded that spirulina could serve as a suitable functional food.

 Spirulina was also found to be effective in persons with a particular kidney condition.
 This study was conducted with Twenty-three (23) persons who were suffering from a condition known as – hyperlipidemic nephrotic syndrome.
 Nephrotic syndrome is described as damage to the kidneys.
-The participants were divided into two (2) groups with one group receiving only medication for nephrotic syndrome while the other group receiving the medication plus one (1) gram of spirulina per day for a duration of two (2) months.
+The participants were divided into two (2) groups with one group receiving only medication for nephrotic syndrome while the other group receiving the medication plus one (1) gram of spirulina per day for two (2) months.

 According to research, essential fatty acids such as Gamma Linoleic Acid (GLA) can prevent cholesterol from concentrating in the body.
 As such, spirulina, which has a high amount of GLA, makes it an excellent candidate to combat conditions that are caused or aggravated by high cholesterol.